Updated: May 25

 You have to speak their language, which is primarily comprised of "Brrapp, WhaaPow, Kasshhuu” and “RaaRaaRaaRaaaaaah.”
 26 years of this sport and I’m still not fluent enough for conversation.

-After the super fun parking experience (insert eye-roll) both MotoKids big and small plus the two four-legged animals everyone in the family just HAD.
+After the super fun parking experience (insert eye-roll) both MotoKids big and small plus the two four-legged animals everyone in the family but me just HAD.
 TO.
 HAVE.
-Bounded out of truck I was set to work in setting up the pit.
+Bounded out of truck, I was set to work in setting up the pit.
 Thankfully my job now is mostly to make sure beer is cold, the AC works and that something edible is in the works.

 Saturday moved swiftly and without much discord.
 Our new pals parked next to us, and at one point I looked into the back bunks to try counting dirty socked-feet dangling from the loft as giggles melodically filled the camper.
 I counted 11, twice.
 Do that math and something wasn’t quite right, but there were six pit bikes on my camp rug out front.